Four Symptoms of Poor Trading Partner Onboarding

 4. Your Partner and Customer Relationships Are at Risk Due to Missed SLAs

-From data loss or inaccuracies and slow transaction delivery times to incorrect file formats, there are many ways a company can violate a.
+From data loss or inaccuracies and slow transaction delivery times to incorrect file formats, there are many ways a company can violate a customer SLA.
 Those risks are elevated when businesses rely on legacy technologies that cannot reliably communicate with their customers and partners.

 Modern integration technology is designed to ensure you stay compliant with your business ecosystem, even having alerts in place to let you know if any files go missing or errors are triggered.
 Conversely, because a legacy environment can get so customized, it’s difficult to monitor data flows and understand where the errors are occurring, meaning you’re in the dark on what’s jeopardizing your trading partner relationships.